 Metro’s director of legislative affairs, Mike Jameson, described the impact this termination of care will have during the Metro Council meeting on Tuesday: “There is a pensioner, a former firefighter, who is receiving sustained care at Vanderbilt and if he does not continue to receive that care for the next two critical months, he will lose his eyesight."

-As shown by the investigation into VUMC ordered by the governor after Daily Wire personality Matt Walsh exposed the “money-making” motive behind its gender clinic’s surgeries, Vanderbilt’s greed seems to continue to know no bounds.
+As shown by the investigation into VUMC ordered by the governor after Daily Wire personality Matt Walsh exposed the “money-making” motive behind its gender clinic’s surgeries, Vanderbilt’s greed seems to have gotten under the skin of some of the councilmembers.
 “It feels weird to be doing the bidding of a healthcare corporation like Humana,” said Councilmember Young, “but at the same time I think it’s worth publicly putting pressure on an entity like Vanderbilt University Medical Center, who does a lot of contracting, does a lot of business, and gets a lot of benefits from the Metropolitan Government.
 All while paying zero dollars in property taxes to us.”

 As of January 1st, 2023, thanks to BL2021-781, all Metro pension holders were moved over to Humana.
 Though this money-saving transition to one medical care provider received mixed reviews from Metro employees as it made its way through council in 2021, many Davidson County taxpayers had reached the end of their rope during discussions as they watched the city put more than $86 million in tax dollars toward pensions while remaining perpetually in the red.